Voggastur/user-centric-frontend-project/README.md

 * I downloaded the "man sitting in chair in front of desk" for my landing screen from downloadclipart.net

-* Bootstrap templates "Carousel" and "Blog" was used to start up my work, however the connection is more abstract at this stage and no likeness can be observed.
+* Bootstrap templates "Carousel" and "Blog" was used to start up my work, however the connection is more abstract at this stage and not much likeness can be observed.
 For startup inspiration it gave me a jumpstart though.

 * The slideshows were imported from https://w3bits.com/css-image-slider/ .
 Changes were made to accomodate the needs of my website, with properly scaled pictures, changed buttons, label attributes and input types.

 * The letters J and K for my favicon.ico were found on google picture search, upon finding them I combined them and made a new .png for the navbar-brand and later converted it for my favicon.ico.

-*
+* My Skills Items link to corresponding wikipedia articles